 Your natural hair growth cycle involves several phases [19]:

-Research has shown that each of your hair follicles has an internal clock which lets it know when it is time to move from one phase to the next [7] Female hormones, such as oestrogens, have been found to play a role in the regulation of that internal clock.
+Research has shown that each hair follicle has an internal clock which lets it know when it is time to move from one phase to the next [7].
+Female hormones, such as oestrogens, have been found to play a role in the regulation of that internal clock.

 While regular telogen effluvium is often stress or trauma-induced and only lasts around 6 months, chronic telogen effluvium can last for years.
 It normally causes diffuse thinning, but doesn’t make your midline parting wider, nor does it lead to bald spots [8].